Emerging markets debt is so hot, some investors can’t get enough

 Even when they do participate in offerings, some managers say they get less than they want because of high demand.
 Increasing supply would ease the crunch, but investors say the amounts are already significant for some issuers.
 For example, Tajikistan sold $500 million in bonds, which is a lot considering the central Asian nation’s annual economic output is about $7 billion.

 Jim Barrineau, head of emerging markets debt at Schroders, said he has been buying “smaller, less well-known” names and boosting emerging market corporate debt, eschewing stalwarts like Brazil, Mexico and Russia.
-Among his additions are international telecoms company Millicom International Cellular SA and mobile provider Digicel Group LTD, which focus on emerging economies.
+Among his additions are international telecoms company Millicom International Cellular SA (MICsdb.ST) and mobile provider Digicel Group LTD DCEL.N, which focus on emerging economies.

 While portfolio managers talk of “overcrowding,” many still plan to boost their emerging market debt holdings, expecting inflows to keep recovering after worries about the global effects of the U.S. Federal Reserve’s policy tightening kept investment subdued between 2013 and 2016.